This 2015 Baltimore human study found:

-The researchers thus intentionally blinded themselves from possibly discovering “many of the epigenetic changes occurring between prenatal and postnatal life” associated with schizophrenia and these more-developed brain areas.
+The researchers intentionally blinded themselves from discovering “many of the epigenetic changes occurring between prenatal and postnatal life” possibly associated with schizophrenia and these more-developed brain areas.

-Where’s the evidence that the developmental origins of schizophrenia have no associations with brain structures that closely approximate their lifelong functionalities at birth?
+Where’s the evidence that the developmental origins of schizophrenia have no associations with brain structures whose development closely approximates their lifelong functionalities at birth?

 The study’s limitations didn’t hamper researcher hubris in a press release for a site that touts business news, such as:

 “This conclusion, while perhaps not the final verdict on the subject, is hard to resist given this remarkable evidence”